Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: The convergence of geometric quantities

-where the $W_w^{1,2}(M)$ is the weighted $W^{1,2}$ space, i.e. the completion of the following space
+where the $W_w^{1,2}(M)$ is the weighted $W^{1,2}$ space, i.e., the completion of the following space

 If $M$ has a boundary, $\lambda_1(M)$ is called the first Dirichlet eigenvalue of $L_M$.
-Notice that if $M$ is non-compact, then $\lambda_1(M)$ could be $\infty$.
-We remind readers that compared with the many other contexts in MCF like \cite{CM1} and \cite{BW}, our definition has a minus sign.
+Notice that if $M$ is noncompact, then $\lambda_1(M)$ could be $\infty$.
+We remind the reader that compared with the many other contexts in MCFs like \cite{CM1} and \cite{BW}, our definition has a minus sign.